Probing the three-body force in hadronic systems with specific charge parity: Summary and outlook

 \section{Summary and outlook}

 In this letter, we investigate the three-body force in three-hadron systems with definite charge parity, where such forces naturally manifest themselves through the dependence of the three-body interaction on the charge parity.
 We adopt contact-range potentials from EFT to describe both two- and three-body interactions.
 The low-energy constants in the two-body sector are constrained by fitting to scattering lengths, while those associated with three-body interactions are constrained by charge parity.
 The criteria for the formation of a three-body molecular state are its binding energy and the rms radii of its subsystems.
-Our findings suggest that the three-body force plays only a minor role in binding the $J^{PC}=0^{--}$~$\bar{D}_sDK$ system, whereas it significantly contributes to the binding of the $J^{PC}=1^{-+}$~$\bar{D}^*D\eta$ system.
+Our findings suggest that the three-body force plays only a minor role in binding the $I(J^{PC})=0(0^{--})$~$\bar{D}_sDK$ system, whereas it significantly contributes to the binding of the $I(J^{PC})=0(1^{-+})$~$\bar{D}^*D\eta$ system.
 This indicates that the latter $\bar{D}^*D\eta$ three-body molecular state is a promising candidate for probing three-body forces.
-As indicated in Ref.~\cite{Wu:2025fzx}, these three-body molecules are likely to be observed in $B$ meson decays.
+We recommend experimental searches for the $I(J^{PC})=0(1^{-+})$ $\bar{D}^*D\eta$ molecule in the channels $B \to D^{*\pm} D^{\mp} K$ and $B \to D^+ D^- K$ at future LHCb experiments.
 Beyond the masses, other observables associated with these three-body scattering processes, such as the lineshape of momentum correlation functions~\cite{Kievsky:2023maf,ALICE:2025aur} and invariant-mass distributions~\cite{Lin:2025ksg}, can also provide valuable insights into the nature of three-body forces.